How To Build An Easy Catapult For Kids?

 - The activity is simple and quick to build.

-- It is a craft for class 1 which is an ideal DIY science project for all the age-groups.
+- It is a craft for class 1, an ideal DIY science project for all age groups.

 - Kids can work in teams to make a catapult.